SidOfc/mkdx/README.md

 - `gitcommitBranch` is used for pending / in-progress checkboxes: `[-]`
 - `gitcommitSelectedFile` is used for completed checkboxes: `[x]`

-If you want to change the highlighting groups, simply `link` them to different groups:
+If you want to change the highlighting groups, `link` them to different groups:

 ```viml
 " :h mkdx-highlighting